 I created a fully-fledged Clyde shipbuilder in Ian Hunter, hero of Unwed and Unrepentant, and even went so far as to set his first (steamy, no pun intended!) encounter with his heroine in the heart of Glasgow’s docks, the Broomielaw.

 And I just can’t seem to leave it be.
 Cameron Dunbar, hero of the last in the Matches Made in Scandal series, A Scandalous Winter Wedding (to be released in December this year) has been fascinated by the sea and trading ships since he was a wee boy.
-Now a self-made man with a fleet of ships based in Glasgow, he’s always on the lookout for new markets and merchandise.
+Now a self-made man with a fleet of ships based in Glasgow and a wood watches business in the same city, he’s always on the lookout for new markets and merchandise.

 In a key (or should that be quay!) moment of the story, he takes Kirstin, the heroine, on a walk through London’s docklands in the East End to talk about his tragic past.
 I followed in his footsteps in the name of research, even though Docklands is now synonymous with converted warehouses, posh pubs and upmarket restaurants, a very different place from the one Cameron frequented.
 Most of the quays and docks have been filled in, but there’s enough left to give you real taste of what it must have been like in its bustling heyday, and I hope that I’ve managed to recreate that ambiance in the book.